Nebuchadnezzar II 023

 GIŠ.EREN da-nu₄-tim ṣi-i-ti ša-di-i e-lu-ti

-(ii 40) I had (beams of) hard cedar originating from the holy mountain (Lebanon), thick pine, and the best selection of cypress stretched (over it) as its roof.
-At each of its gate, I fixed doors (made) of musukkannu-wood, cedar, cypress, ebony, and ivory with mounting(s) of silver (and) gold (and) a facing of bronze, (and) threshold(s) and nukuššû-fittings of cast copper.
+(ii 40) I had (beams of) hard cedar originating from the high mountains (Lebanon), thick pines, and the best selection of cypress stretched (over it) for its roof.
+At each of its gates, I fixed doors (made) of musukkannu-wood, cedar, cypress, ebony, and ivory mounted with silver (and) gold and faced with bronze, (and) threshold(s) of silver and nukuššû-fittings of cast copper.
 I surrounded its summit with parapets (colored with) blue glaze.

 ii 4141